-A question about the "down side" of hypnotherapy, why it is not used as much as it should be and how to find a hypnotherapist.
+A question about the "down side" of hypnosis, why it is not used as much as it should be and how to find a hypnotist.

 Answered by Calvin D. Banyan, MA, CI, BCH